Gradients

 Keywords and angles both describe direction, but they solve different problems:

-• Corner keywords (like to top right) aim at a corner, so the implied angle depends on the element’s aspect ratio.
+to top right) aim at a corner, so the implied angle depends on the element’s aspect ratio.

 /* Equivalent on any element */